edgedb/edgedb/docs/cli/gel_watch.rst

 =========

-Start a long-running process that watches for changes in schema files in your project's ``dbschema`` directory and applies those changes to your database in real time.
+Start a long-running process that watches for changes in schema files in your project's ``dbschema`` directory and applies those changes to your current
+|branch| in real time.
 Starting it is as simple as running this command:

 .. cli:synopsis::